What Are the External Parts of a Car? (Bumper, Fascia & More)

 Protective Car Features

-When it comes to keeping you and your passengers safe, protective car features play a crucial role.
-These exterior parts are designed to safeguard the vehicle and its occupants from potential hazards on the road.
+When it comes to keeping you and your passengers safe, protective exterior features play a crucial role.
+These parts are designed to safeguard the vehicle and its occupants from potential hazards on the road.

 Bumpers And Safety

-Bumpers are an essential protective feature of a car.
-They are designed to absorb the impact of a collision, minimizing damage to the main body of the vehicle and reducing the risk of injury to the occupants.
-Most modern bumpers are made of durable materials such as plastic, aluminum, or steel, and are strategically positioned at the front and rear of the car to provide maximum protection.
+Bumpers are the structural impact-absorbing beam hidden behind the fascia cover.
+Most modern bumpers are made of durable materials such as steel, aluminum, or reinforced plastic composite, and are strategically positioned at the front and rear of the car to absorb low-speed impacts before they reach the frame.

 Role Of Fenders

-Fenders play a critical role in safeguarding the car’s body and the surrounding vehicles from road debris, such as rocks, mud, and water.
-They are located above the wheels and are designed to prevent these elements from being thrown into the air by the rotating tires.
-In the event of a minor collision, fenders also help absorb some of the impact, reducing damage to the vehicle’s main body.
+Fenders play a critical role in safeguarding the car’s body from road debris, such as rocks, mud, and water.
+They sit above the wheels and are designed to prevent these elements from being thrown into the air by the rotating tires — often working alongside a splash shield mounted behind the wheel well.
+In a minor collision, fenders also absorb some impact, reducing damage to the vehicle’s main body.

 Visibility And Lighting